CikA-triX/cybersecurity-home-lab/lab-01-cia-triad/README.md

 ## 4 · WHAT I SAW (OVERALL OUTCOME)

 - Encrypted files could not be accessed without the correct password
-- A single-character modification completely changed the file hash
+- A single character modification completely changed the file hash
 - Stopping a service caused immediate loss of functionality, restored after restart

 These results confirmed that the CIA Triad principles are observable in real systems.